-When I arrived at Chattanooga’s Second Missionary Baptist Church, A true Southern gentleman, The Rev. Paul McDaniel, met me personally met at the door.
+When I arrived at Chattanooga’s Second Missionary Baptist Church, A true Southern gentleman, Pastor Paul McDaniel, met me personally met at the door.
 Born in Rock Hill, South Carolina, Pastor McDaniel has been part of the Southern landscape and its African American community for most of his life.
 After attending Morehouse College in Atlanta, he received a Masters of Divinity degree from Colgate-Rochester Divinity School and a Masters of Arts degree from the University of Rochester in New York.
 A Chattanooga resident since 1966, Rev. McDaniel stepped down from his post at the Second Missionary Baptist Church after almost 50 years of service.
 A larger-than-life figure in the community, I share our conversation in his honor.

 Even during his early student years, Rev. McDaniel appreciated interfaith work.
 Morehouse was open and fertile ground for breaking barriers and many religious leaders were invited and introduced to the students.
 Later, the Seminary had a long history of social action and of sharing together.
 Not surprisingly, Rev. McDaniel has a long history of interfaith and interdenominational work in Chattanooga.
 He hooked up with St. Paul Episcopal pastor and got to know the priest at OLPH (Our Lady of Perpetual Help) and developed dialogue group ties.
 On August 4, 1968, when Martin Luther King, Jr.’s assassination was announced, their group met and shared prayers and bound us together.